wernerfred/docker-mailserver/docs/content/config/security/ssl.md

 ## Importing Certificates Obtained via Another Source

 If you have another source for SSL/TLS certificates you can import them into the server via an external script.
-The external script can be found here: [external certificate import script][hanscees-renewcerts]
+The external script can be found here: [external certificate import script][hanscees-renewcerts].

 The steps to follow are these: